A Finished Basement Adds Value to Your Home, Just Not In the Way You Think

 Even with the best of renovations, a basement is still a basement.
 Most buyers will see it as a “bonus” space, not a must-have in a home.
 High-end flooring isn’t necessary for the area, and can even backfire.
 “Don’t forget basements flood,” says Argianas.

 Hardwood flooring is expensive, and using it in the basement can lead to warping from moisture naturally seeping through the ground.
 Similarly, carpeting in a basement can lead to musky scents and odors—a turnoff for buyers.
-Instead, use ceramic, porcelain or stone tile over cement board with accent rugs across the room.
-The right hard flooring will keep moisture at bay, and renovation costs down.

 If a drop ceiling leaves your basement feeling dark or cramped, opt for an open, industrial look.
 You can leave ducts, beams, and wiring exposed.
 Paint them a bright white to make the room look bigger.

 In the basement, natural light and access to the outside are in high demand.
 If you have an English or walkout level basement, highlight the feature with glass double doors and a small patio space.
-Choose durable double doors with thick panes that insulate the space, and steel that can withstand the elements and provide security.

 As for the patio: “I wouldn’t put down wood, because critters climb underneath there,” Argianas says.
 “Just pour a nice concrete pad and plant some flowers and a little garden.”
-Simple concrete slabs can cost between $3-$6 per square foot to install and don’t require much upkeep.
-However, highlighting outside access in an otherwise underground basement can make the space feel much bigger.
+Simple concrete slabs can cost $6 per square foot, and they don’t require much upkeep.

 5. Create a mini in-law suite

-Often in-law suites are defined as an accessory dwelling unit separated from the house, with a bedroom, bathroom, and small kitchen.
+Often, in-law suites are defined as an accessory dwelling unit separated from the house, with a bedroom, bathroom, and small kitchen.
 With a big enough space and walkout access, however, homeowners can create a mini in-law suite in their basement.
-Because it’s not an additional unit on the property, you likely won’t be required to go through rigorous permitting that traditional in-law suites require.
+Because it’s not an additional unit on the property, you likely won’t be required to go through the rigorous permitting that traditional in-law suites require.

 To maximize ROI in your finished basement, Jones recommends “adding at least one bedroom and bath while keeping everything as open as possible.”
 The open space will give buyers the ability to envision themselves there, but adding a bathroom and bedroom can raise the value of the below-ground square footage.